 When I left this meeting, I remembered what it was like when I was a new coach.
-I was secretly worried that someone would want coaching on a topic that “I couldn’t handle” and that I wouldn’t know what to say.
+I was secretly worried that someone would want to coach on a topic that “I couldn’t handle” and that I wouldn’t know what to say.
 I was nervous I would freeze up and not have any idea what to ask to keep the coaching conversation moving forward.
 I’ve had many of the new coaches that I work with share with me this common concern…….. “what if I run out of questions to ask?”

 Here are a few ideas you can use to improve your coaching and ask even more powerful questions and keep your coaching conversations flowing smoothly: